Neutral / cushion / high arch

 - At 3 mm, the sole unit is thin enough to let the foot experience the most natural environment possible.

-- The upper consists of an engineered hex-shaped laminated mesh that provides support and allows for a comfortable stretch.
+- The upper of this Vivobarefoot running shoe consists of an engineered hex-shaped laminated mesh that provides support and allows for a comfortable stretch.

 Vivobarefoot Stealth II size and fit